Deutsch Français

 New building

-Approximately €14.57 million of our project is covered by bank financing.
+Approximately 14.57 million euros of our project is covered by bank financing.
 For the planned low-energy standard KfW 40 Plus, a KfW-subsidy is implemented together with the UmweltBank.
 This subsidy is provided in the form of an interest subsidy and an annuity-reducing repayment bonus amounting to 25% of the loan amount.
 KfW funding is supplemented by house bank loans.

 Large old building

-As with the new building, a large part of the costs of around €8 million for the old building will be implemented via a bank loan and a grant from KfW.
+As with the new building, a large part of the costs of around 8 million euros for the old building will be implemented via a bank loan and a grant from KfW.
 A particularly large amount of money is being invested in the energy-efficient refurbishment of the building in order to achieve the targeted KfW 55 standard.

 Other sources